Dombås: World War II

 On 21 April 1940, a German Luftwaffe bombing attack on the village's railway areas resulted in the first American military casualty of World War II.
 Captain Robert M. Losey, an aeronautical meteorologist serving as an air attaché to American embassies in the Nordic countries, was killed while observing the bombing near the entrance to a rail tunnel where he and others had sought safety.
 A monument to Captain Losey now stands in Dombås.
-Five Norwegians were killed by the same bomb as Losey, and another 18 wounded.
+Five Norwegians were killed by the same bomb as Losey, and another 18 were wounded.